-The Return to Training plan has five phases: CURRENT PHASE: SUSPENDED UNTIL 2ND DECEMBER
+The Return to Training plan has five phases: CURRENT PHASE: PHASE TWO

 Please note this exemption only applied to training by BDA affiliated clubs and there is no exemption to the "rule of six" for any other dragon boat activity.
 Please read our statement here for non-BDA clubs.